 Recording and Accounting of Costs

-Non-integrated Cost Accounting system- Ledger under non-integral system
+Non-integrated Cost Accounting system- Ledger under the non-integral system

-Integrated (Cost and Financial) Accounting system - Ledgers under integral system
+Integrated (Cost and Financial) Accounting system - Ledgers under an integral system

 Difference between the Non- integrated and Integrated Accounting system